-Hi mama 👋 — or maybe you’re a dad, grandparent, or caregiver deep in the toy chaos zone.
+Hello mama πŸ‘‹ — or are you a dad, grandparent, or caregiver deep in a toy mess?
 I get it.
-One minute you’re sipping coffee in a quiet room, and the next, you’re stepping on Legos, digging out puzzle pieces from under the couch, and wondering how on earth a toddler owns more stuff than you do.
+It's funny how one minute you are drinking coffee in peace and the next, you're inadvertently stepping on Legos, fishing out puzzle pieces from under the couch, and wondering how on earth a toddler has more stuff than you do.

-In this post, I’ll walk you through what toy rotation is, why it works, and how to set it up in a way that works for your real-life, beautifully imperfect family.
+In this post, I am going to share with you what toy rotation is, why it works, and how you can set it up in a way that works for your beautifully imperfect family.

-Toy rotation means intentionally limiting the number of toys your child has access to at one time and storing the rest out of sight.
-Every week or two, you “rotate” the toys: put some away, bring others back out.
+Toy rotation is when you purposely limit the toys your child has at one time and store the rest away where your child cannot see them.
+Every week or two, you switch out the toys: put some away and others back out.

-It’s like hitting the refresh button on your child’s play space — without buying anything new.
+It's like hitting refresh on your child's play area without having to get anything new.

 Think of it like a toy capsule wardrobe.